yesnik/golang-guides/arrays.md

 var x [3]int // declare a variable `x` as an array of 3 integers.
 ```

+When an array is created, all the values it contains are initialized to the zero value for the type the array holds.

 An array's length is part of its type, so arrays *cannot be resized*.

 ```go